CISecurity/ArtifactExpressions/artifacts/windows/windows.user_registry_value_v1.rst

   - none satisfy
   - only one

-NOTE: The ``check_existence`` parameter is governed by a constraint allowing only the following values:
+NOTE: The ``existence_check `` parameter is governed by a constraint allowing only the following values:
   - all_exist
   - any_exist
   - at_least_one_exists